Mahmoud-Adly/Image-Steganography-Graduation-project-2019/README.md

   F5 by JAVA and LSB by MATLAB.
 This an application to hidden text inside image and extract text of image the include text hidden for both of application.

 ----------------------------------------------------------------
-# Supervisors:
+# Supervisors
      DR. Noha Ramadan
      ENG.
 Aya Adel
 ----------------------------------------------------------------
-# Team Leader:
+# Team Leader
     Mahmoud Adly Abdel-Zaher Ahmed
 ----------------------------------------------------------------
-# Who carried out the project:
+# Who carried out the project

     Mahmoud Adly Abdel-Zaher Ahmed